schitresh/software_development/frameworks/react/9_refs.md

 ```

 ## Accessing another component's DOM nodes
-- If you try to put a ref on your own component like `<MyInpuut ref={inputRef}/>`
+- If you try to put a ref on your own component like `<MyInput ref={inputRef}/>`
   - By default you will get null
   - This is intentional because refs are escape hatch that should be used sparingly
-  - Manually manipulating another component's DOMM nodes makes your code fragile
+  - Manually manipulating another component's DOM nodes makes your code fragile
 - Components that want to expose their DOM nodes have to opt in to that behavior
   - A component can specify that it forwards its ref to one of its children
   - MyInput can use the forwardRef API to achieve this